netmod-wg/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 and sub-statements thereof, should be defined:

 "enum":
-: Replicates a name from the registry.
+: Replicates the description from the registry with all spaces striped.

 "value":
 : Contains the decimal value of the IANA-assigned value.